Warren1001/PD2Info/Season_3_Issues.md

 ## **PlugY: The PlugY Uberquest is causing an issue for some people (context and reasoning unknown)**
 - Go to your `PlugY.ini` (Configuration file) in your PD2 folder and set `ActiveUberQuest` to `0`.

+#### If none of these solutions solved your issue or you have questions, post in the [# tech-support channel on the Project Diablo 2 Discord](https://discord.gg/MgbKSmm6Mt) detailing your issue and provide information about everything you have already tried.
+Please provide thorough information.